DorAm1010/FlySimul/README.md

 While: same format as if.
 Assign command: assigning a variable that you have defined before in this format: variable_name = some_mathematical_expression. this program will first lex all the words in the .txt file then parse the words and operate on appropriate meaning.
+All files should reside in the same folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.